 Bed bugs are making a comeback worldwide and the accommodation industry is being warned there is no escape.
 In fact they are more of a problem now than ever before.
 It’s not just the accommodation industry that is at risk of infestation of bed bugs, but residential homes can face problems from the Cimex lectularius, the common bed bug.
 The name “bed bug” is derived from the insect’s preferred habitat of houses and especially beds or other areas where people sleep.
 They are attracted to the carbon dioxide we exhale while we are sleeping, thus sending out an invitation to the bed bug to come and feed on our blood.

 A survey of professional Australian pest managers a few years ago revealed that bed bug numbers rose by an unprecedented 4500% since the start of the new millennium.

-An offensive, musty odor from the bugs’ scent glands
+- An offensive, musty odour from the bugs’ scent glands

 - Small drops of blood stains on your sheets or pillowcases